CelestialArcadia/coding-handbook/README.md

 # Complete Development Guidelines

-A comprehensive guide to coding standards, best practices, and architectural guidelines for maintainable web development.
+An amalgamation of coding standards, best practices, and architectural guidelines for maintainable web development with a pinch of personal preference.

 ## 📑 Table of Contents